Friends of Biology and Chemistry

 - Provided travel money to Biology and Chemistry students to present their research at regional and national meetings.

 - Provided funds for the annual Senior Research Symposium and Senior Banquet.

-The Friends of Biology and Chemistry (FBAC) is an associatioin of graduates and friends of the Biology and Chemistry Department at George Fox University.
-The primary goal of the associatioin is to gather and unify its members around the central purpose of contributing to the undergraduates, faculty, and programs of the Biology and Chemistry Department.
+The Friends of Biology and Chemistry (FBAC) is an association of graduates and friends of the Biology and Chemistry Department at George Fox University.
+The primary goal of the association is to gather and unify its members around the central purpose of contributing to the undergraduates, faculty, and programs of the Biology and Chemistry Department.
 In 1998 a small group of faculty and alumni began developing goals and a structure for the organization.
 A constitution was drafted and a group of individuals was selected to oversee the organization.
 1999 saw an evening of alumni presentations, a homecoming get-together and a student research colloquium followed by a banquet.

-The purpose of this association is to provide you and other Friends of the Biology and Chemistry Department with opportunities to contribute your time, expertise, experiences, and resources.
+The purpose of this association is to provide you and other Friends of the Biology and Chemistry Department with opportunities to contribute your time, expertise, experiences and resources.
 FBAC has identified the following goals: